 Le Fruit Défendu

-Close to the Chatelain area, Le Fruit Défendu is the home of a rather extraordinary chef who is famous for his foie fras and – although not a meat-eater my self – I'm told it's to die for.
-Cosy in the sense of a little packed in, if you really are there for a romantic tête-à-tête, you may want to ask for a table on the terrace, where there's just a couple of two-person tables up there and it's a bit quieter than the main hall – if it's a special occasion you'll get a chocolate mouse served in an espresso cup with a candle on the house.
+Close to the Chatelain area, Le Fruit Défendu is home to a rather extraordinary chef who is famous for his foie gras and – although not a meat-eater myself – I'm told it's to die for.
+Cosy in the sense of a little packed in, if you really are there for a romantic tête-à-tête you may want to ask for a table on the terrace, where there's just a couple of two-person tables and it's a bit quieter than the main hall; if it's a special occasion you'll get a chocolate mouse served in an espresso cup with a candle on the house.
 If you're undecided on the menu (meat, fish, mainly French inspired) listen to the chef's wife – she's very attentive and very good at recommending what's heavier or lighter, and what you will probably love.
 The wine list has a good selection.

 108, rue de Tenbosch 1050 Ixelles

 Not far from the chic quartier of Sablon, Orphyse Chausette is another place where you need to book early to get a table.
 The owner Philippe Renoux, originally from the south of France, came to Brussels decades ago for love (don't we all?) and he serves delicacies of his native land.
 The wine list also reflects that with an excellent selection of Languedoc Roussillon wines, as well as a great selection of French wines from all areas.

 This cosy restaurant in Brussels has a rather eclectic feel to it – well-fitting for the area – and is nestled up a little side street from Rue Haute.
 The crockery is all different and the place is decorated with colourful candle holders and glass lanterns.
 The food here is French Belgian and everything on the menu (this time written rather than chalkboard) is beautifully cooked.
 There's a nice choice for people who, like myself, don't eat red meat and the fish is excellent.